Browse Media by Categories

 Credit: Photo by R. Kennedy for Visit Philadelphia™

-The tree-lined Locust Walk on the University of Pennsylvania campus is one of the city’s most pleasant spaces, with gothic ivy-covered red brick buildings dating back to the late 1800s.
-Home to Penn and Drexel University, West Philadelphia is known as the region’s hub for education and science, but its...
+The tree-lined Locust Walk on the University of Pennsylvania campus is one of the city’s most pleasant spaces, with Gothic ivy-covered red brick buildings dating to the late 1800s and one of Robert Indiana’s famous LOVE sculptures.
+(There’s another one in Center City—currently at City Hall's Dilworth Park while LOVE...

-Credit: Photo by J. Fusco for Visit Philadelphia™
+Credit: Photo by J. Fusco for Visit Philadelphia®